hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 ### When not to use

-- To communicate feedback on a user’s action, consider [Toast](/components/toast).
+- To communicate successful feedback on a user’s action, consider [Toast](/components/toast).
 - As a dialog to confirm an action, consider [Modal](/components/modal).
 - To flag new features (e.g., "In Preview", "Beta", "New", etc), consider [Badge](/components/badge).

+## Types of alerts

+There are three types of alerts: page, inline, and compact.

+### Page

+Use page-level alerts on the top of the page, between the navigation and the breadcrumb to inform users of an event that may require the user’s attention or action.

+### Inline

+Use inline alerts when the message is contextual or specific to the section it’s placed in.

+### Compact

+Use compact alerts when a less prominent alert is needed.

 ## Color